laffan/obsidian-long-view/README.md

 5. **Navigate**: Click headings, images, or flags to jump the editor to that location.
 6. **Refresh**: Click the ♻️ button to update the view with your latest edits.

+## Command Palette Utilities

+Long View adds clipboard helpers that strip line flags, callout section flags, and Obsidian comments before copying:

+- `Long View: Copy document without flags` – Copies the entire note as plain text.
+- `Long View: Copy selection without flags` – Copies only the current selection as plain text.
+- `Long View: Copy document without flags (HTML)` – Copies the whole note as HTML, suitable for rich-text pasting.
+- `Long View: Copy selection without flags (HTML)` – Copies the current selection as HTML.

+If the selected range collapses to nothing (or a note only contains flags/comments), the commands show a quick notice instead of copying empty text.

 **Note**: Long View does not auto-refresh on every keystroke for performance.
 Switch files, change modes, or click refresh to update.

 ## Implementation